 ||Stuck messages||Examine your application logs to understand whether some messages are causing your code to crash.
 It's unlikely—but possible —that the offending messages are stuck on Cloud Pub/Sub rather than in your client.
 Raise a support case once you are confident your code successfully processes each message.|

-Your subscriptions are under-provisioned (you need more threads or more machines).
+Your subscribers are under-provisioned (you need more threads or machines).

-Each message takes longer to process than the maximum message acknowledgement deadline.
-While Google Cloud Platform Client Libraries generally extend this deadline automatically for individual messages, a maximum extension deadline applies there as well.
+Each message takes longer to process than the message acknowledgement deadline.
+Google Cloud Platform Client Libraries generally extend the deadline for individual messages up to a configurable maximum.
+However, a maximum extension deadline is also in effect for the libraries.

 Some messages consistently crash the client.

-It can be useful to measure the rate at which messages expire.
+It can be useful to measure the rate at which subscribers miss the ack deadline.
 The specific metric depends on the subscription type:

-Excessive message expiration rates can indicate costly inefficiencies in your system.
-You pay for every redelivery and also for attempting to process each message repeatedly.
-Conversely, a small expiration rate (for example, 0.1-1%) might be healthy, since minimizing overall end-to-end latency of data processing requires aggressively expiring messages to avoid them being stuck on subscriber client instances.
+Excessive ack deadline expiration rates can result in costly inefficiencies in your system.
+You pay for every redelivery and for attempting to process each message repeatedly.
+Conversely, a small expiration rate (for example, 0.1-1%) might be healthy.

 For push subscriptions, you should also monitor these metrics:

 subcription_id.
 Since Cloud Pub/Sub push subscriptions use response codes as implicit message acknowledgements, it is important to monitor push request response codes.
-Because push subscriptions exponentially back off when they encounter timeouts or error codes, your backlog can grow quickly based on how the webhook responds.
+Because push subscriptions exponentially back off when they encounter timeouts or errors, your backlog can grow quickly based on how your endpoint responds.

 Cloud Pub/Sub generally limits the number of outstanding messages.
-You should aim to keep this number under 1000 in most situations.
-Generally, the service adjusts the limit based on the overall throughput of the subscription in increments of 1000, once the throughput achieves of order ten thousand messages per second.
-No specific guarantees are made beyond the minimum value, so 1000 is a good guide.
+You should aim for fewer than 1000 outstanding messages in most situations.
+As a rule, the service adjusts the limit based on the overall throughput of the subscription in increments of 1000, once the throughput achieves a rate on the order of ten thousand messages per second.
+No specific guarantees are made beyond the maximum value, so 1000 is a good guide.

-This metric helps you understand your messages' latency distribution.
-Because of the limit on the number of outstanding messages, webhook latency affects subscription throughput.
+This metric helps you understand your push endpoint's response latency distribution.
+Because of the limit on the number of outstanding messages, endpoint latency affects subscription throughput.
 If it takes 100 seconds to process each message, your throughput limit is likely to be 10 messages per second.